Synergising semi-analytical models and hydrodynamical simulations to interpret JWST data from the first billion years: Confronting models and observations in the first billion years

-We now discuss the redshift evolution of both the intrinsic and observed (dust-attenuated) UV LFs.
+We now discuss the redshift evolution of both the intrinsic and observed (dust attenuated) UV LFs.
 In addition to comparing these to available observations at $z \sim 5-14$, we show model predictions out to $z \sim 20$.
-Starting at $z \sim 5$, we briefly recap that the intrinsic UV LF from the {\sc delphi}23 model over-predicts the bright-end of the observed UV LF for $\MUV \lsim -21~ (-22)$ at $z \sim 5 ~(7)$ as shown in Fig. \ref{fig:UV_LF_compare}.
-Adding dust attenuation results in observed UV LFs in accord with observations at these redshifts.
+Starting at $z \sim 5$, we briefly recap that the intrinsic UV LF from the {\sc delphi}23 model over-predicts the bright end of the observed UV LF for $\MUV \lsim -21~ (-22)$ at $z \sim 5 ~(7)$ as shown in Fig. \ref{fig:UV_LF_compare}.
+Adding dust attenuation results in observed UV LFs in accordance with observations at these redshifts.
 The importance of dust attenuation decreases with increasing redshift in all of the models considered here.
-This is driven by gas and dust (which are assumed to be perfectly mixed) occupying an increasing volume of the virial radius, i.e. getting more ``diffuse" with redshift, leading to a decrease in the dust optical depth.
-While dust still plays a (decreasing) role in attenuating the UV luminosity out to $z \sim 12$, the intrinsic and observed UV LFs converge at all $z \gsim 14$ i.e. dust attenuation plays no role at these early epochs.
+This is driven by gas and dust (that are assumed to be perfectly mixed) occupying an increasing volume of the virial radius, that is getting more 'diffuse' with redshift, leading to a decrease in the dust optical depth.
+While dust still plays a (decreasing) role in attenuating the UV luminosity out to $z \sim 12$, the intrinsic and observed UV LFs converge at all $z \gsim 14$, meaning that dust attenuation plays no role at these early epochs.
 In this model, even the intrinsic UV LF under-predicts the bright end of the observed UV LF, with $\MUV \lsim -21$, at $z \sim 12-14$.